ldci/OpenCV3-red/README.md

 ### This binding has been tested with Mac OSX 10.12.1 and Windows 10.

 ### This binding allows access about 600 basic OpenCV functions.
-### This binding can used with 3.0 and higher version of opencv library.
+### This binding can be used with OpenCV 1.0 and higher version of opencv library.
+### This binding is adapted for OpenCV 3.0.

 ###You must use 32-bit version of dynamically linked libraries.